 Working in the U.S.

-The United States has very strict rules for international students who want to work during their studies.
-International students enrolled full time and in valid F-1 status may work on-campus for up to 20 hours per week during when classes are in session, and up to 40 hours per week when classes are not.
-Students in valid F-1 cannot be employed off campus without meeting eligibility requirements and obtaining official authorization.
-Immigration regulations severely limit the international student's eligibility to accept employment off campus.
-Students found working illegally are failing to maintain their F-1 student and risk having their F-1 status revoked.
+The United States has strict rules for international students who want to work during their studies.
+International students enrolled full time and in valid F-1 status can generally work on-campus for up to 20 hours per week during when classes are in session, and up to 40 hours per week when classes are not.
+Students in valid F-1 cannot be employed off-campus without meeting eligibility requirements and obtaining official authorization.
+Immigration regulations severely limit the international student's eligibility to accept employment off-campus.
+Students found working illegally are failing to maintain their F-1 student and risk losing their F-1 student status.

 To apply for a SSN, bring the following documents to the Social Security Office, located at 437 Main Street in Dunkirk, NY:

 - A letter from your employer, on company letterhead, stating the job title, work hours, start date and rate of pay.

 - A letter from your the International Student Services Office confirming your eligibility to work.

 - Your passport, F-1 visa and I-94 number.

 - The SSN application, which can be picked up from the International Office, or downloaded online from http://www.socialsecurity.gov/forms/ss-5.pdf

 If your application is approved, you will receive your Social Security Card within 10-14 business days.
 Keep your SS Card in a safe place - it is difficult and costly to replace.